-An employment contract or ‘contract of employment’ is the agreement that is made between an employer and a new employee that states a host of issues.
-Most importantly, it lays out he rights of the employee in their new role, explaining what they will be expected to fulfil and why.
-This contract is legally binding, and although does not have to be written down, has to be agreed in some format between the two parties.
+An employment contract is the agreement made between an employer and employee when a job offer is accepted.
+It lays out the rights, employment conditions, responsibilities and duties of the employee.
+Such a contract is legally binding, and although it does not have to be written down, its terms do have to be agreed between the two parties.

-One of the fundamental characteristics of employment contracts are the terms set out in them.
-As far as the employer is concerned, they live or die by these.
+One of the fundamental characteristics of employment contracts are its terms.
 If something is not detailed in this section, then under law, the employee does not have to carry out this task.
-Accordingly many employment contracts will state that the individual is required to carry out ‘any reasonable activity’, as a way of covering their backs.
-The majority of things discussed in the terms of a contract are elementary issues like; wages, start date, finish date, duties, responsibilities, misconduct regulations, and so on and so forth.
+Accordingly, many employment contracts will state that the individual is required to carry out ‘any reasonable activity’.
+Most things covered in the terms of a contract are elementary issues like wages, start date, finish date, duties, responsibilities and misconduct regulations.

 Breach of contract

 If one of the parties breaches the terms of the employment contract, this could lead to legal action being taken against the employer or to the employee being dismissed.

 An employer can breach an employment contract in a number of ways.
 These include: threatening the employee with dismissal if the decline to work longer than the hours set out in the contract; asking them to perform duties not laid out in the contract; bullying; lateness of pay, or failing to consult the employee about contract changes.

 If a breach occurs, an employee you should try and resolve the matter with the employer.
 They should pursue the company’s grievance procedure or, if all else fails, begin legal action.